germeval2021toxic/SharedTask/index.md

-# Welcome!
+# Welcome! 👋
 # To the Shared Task on the Identification of Toxic, Engaging, and Fact-Claiming Comments

 <br />

-### Germeval 2021 Procceedings
-Read about the task, the aim, and the results of Germeval 2021 in the official Proceedings [here](https://aclanthology.org/volumes/2021.germeval-1/).
+**Germeval 2021 Procceedings:** Read about the task, the aim, and the results of Germeval 2021 in the official Proceedings [here](https://aclanthology.org/volumes/2021.germeval-1/).

 **Who attended?** Find out more about the participants and have a look at the **responses to our survey** [here](https://github.com/germeval2021toxic/SharedTask/blob/main/GermEval2021_Survey.pdf).

-**Get the Data:** Find out more about the participants and have a look at the **responses to our survey** [here](https://github.com/germeval2021toxic/SharedTask/blob/main/GermEval2021_Survey.pdf).

-Please cite
+**Get the Data:** You want to work with the Germevl 2021 annotated user comments?
+Find the training and test data [here](https://github.com/germeval2021toxic/SharedTask/tree/main/Data%20Sets).

+If you use our data or refer to the Germval 2021 Shared Task, please cite
 ```
 @inproceedings{risch-etal-2021-overview,
     title = "Overview of the {G}erm{E}val 2021 Shared Task on the Identification of Toxic, Engaging, and Fact-Claiming Comments",